utiasSTARS/ROB498-flight/instructions/software/ros_and_mavros.md

 ## Configure Pixhawk 4 Mini

 Before the two devices can communicate with each other, we need to set some parameters on Pixhawk 4 Mini.
 Download and install **QGroundControl (QGC)** on your host computer by following the instruction [here](https://docs.qgroundcontrol.com/master/en/getting_started/download_and_install.html).
-Connect the Pixhawk 4 Mini to the computer.
-Once it shows up in QGC, set the following parameters ([tutorial](https://docs.qgroundcontrol.com/master/en/SetupView/Parameters.html))
+Connect the Pixhawk 4 Mini to the computer and once it shows up in QGC, set the following parameters ([tutorial](https://docs.qgroundcontrol.com/master/en/SetupView/Parameters.html))
 - *SER_TEL1_BAUD* to 921600
 - *MAV_0_RATE* to 921600

+## Configure Jetson Nano

+The Jetson Nano will communicate with the Pixhawk 4 Mini through the */dev/ttyTHS1* terminal and we need to grant read and write permission.
+In a terminal on Jetson Nano, execute the following command
+'''
+sudo chmod 666 /dev/ttyTHS1
+'''